ljt629ubc/MICB475_24W1_Team_14/README.md

 2: 9 ASV predictors
 3: KNN + Forest results

-Supplement 1: would be error plot from models (KNN and forest model)
+Supplement 1: would be error plot from models (KNN and forest model) [error plot from models (KNN and forest model) → would be 4 panels].
 2: Dosage of radiation